 I offer coaching both in person and online.
-To get an understanding of how I approach teaching my students, please feel free to spend a few minutes reading my principles of training and nutrition below.
+To get an understanding of how I approach my teaching, please feel free to spend a few minutes reading my principles of training and nutrition.

 Principles Of Training

-My reason why is to keep my mental health refined and to express myself.
+My main reason why is to keep my mental health refined.
 Becoming strong, lean and mobile in the process is the delicious icing on the cake.

 - Do you want to be strong, lean, and more muscular?